Azure/app-service-quickstart-docker-images/wordpress-alpine-php/0.3-varnish/README.md

 >Note: Do not use the app setting DATABASE_TYPE=local if using Azure database for MySQL

+## How to use Varnish in-memory caching
+1. Disable ARR Affinity in Application Settings.
+Requests containing cookies will not be cached.
+2. The default in-memory cache size is 250M.
+If you need to change the value, add an Application Setting called VARNISH_CACHE_SIZE with a supported value as per the documentation: https://varnish-cache.org/docs/trunk/users-guide/storage-backends.html#malloc;
+3. The Cache-Control headers will be respected, so use this header in order to control TTL and enable/disable cache more granularly.
+Plugins like Cache-Control make this easier: https://wordpress.org/plugins/cache-control/

+Currently, only in-memory caching is available for this image.

 ## How to turn on Xdebug
 1. By default Xdebug is turned off as turning it on impacts performance.
 2. Connect by SSH.